pajtai/grunt-build-gh-pages/README.md

 > Grunt plugin to take a build from dist on your current branch and put it into another branch, e.g. gh-pages, without merging.
 Ideal for when builds should be stored in orphan branches.

+## Note

+Tested on a Mac.
+Seems to currently have issues on Windows.

+## Working Example

+If you'd like to play around with a working example, fork [exploratory-javascript-tests](https://github.com/pajtai/exploratory-javascript-tests), and run `npm install && grunt build`, then look at the `gh-pages` branch.

 ## Getting Started
 This plugin requires Grunt `~0.4.1`